fungg0/tp/docs/UserGuide.md

 ### Change grade: `grade`

-`grade`: Input or adjust the grade obtained for a module.
+`grade`: Input or adjust the grade obtained for a module

 Format: `grade c/COURSE_CODE g/GRADE`

-`COURSE_CODE` represents the module that you want to input a grade for.
+`COURSE_CODE` represents the module that you want to input a grade for

 `GRADE` represents the grade you attained for that module

 - The module should be added into the list first with the add module function
 - `GRADE` only accepts alphabetical grade.
 Following are the allowed inputs for `GRADE`
-    - `A+, A, A-, B+, B, B-, C+, C, D+, D, F, CS`
+    - `A+, A, A-, B+, B, B-, C+, C, D+, D, F, CS, S`
-    - For CU grade, user can just remove the module from the list
+    - For U, CU, W, IP grade, user can simply remove the module from the list
+    - EXE grade is not implemented in this version
 - You can only change the grade of modules that are before or during your current semester
-    - If current semester 5, you can only change grades of modules from semester 1 to 5.
+    - If current semester 5, you can only change grades of modules from semester 1 to 5

 Example usage: